 For the Other Sister, Dr. Hahn worked on the mystical authority claimed by (and associated with) laywomen such as Angela of Foligno, and the changing perception of Angela’s alignment to Franciscan spirituality as her Liber circulated throughout Europe after her death.

 Gustave Ineza is a PhD Candidate at the University of St. Michael’s College in the University of Toronto.
 He is a member of the Order of Preachers, also known as Dominican friars.
 He started studying Christian-Muslim relations at Blackfriars Hall/University of Oxford in 2011.
 His current research includes the study of colonial influences on Christian-Muslim relations in formerly colonized African countries.
 He is working on The Evolution of Christian-Muslim relations in Rwanda, from the Belgian Colonial Period to the post-genocide era.
 This historical assessment aims to demonstrate that interfaith relations are not static but depend on various forces, including non-theological ones.

-For the Other Sister project, Ineza will focus on the beguines and tertiaries.
+For the Other Sister project, Ineza focused on the beguines and tertiaries.

-For the the Other Sister, Camila is responsible for the communication between participants.
+For the the Other Sister, Camila was responsible for the communication between participants.